 Overview

-Rooibos is a fragrant, caffeine-free tea.
-It is made from the leaves and stems of a tree called Aspalathus linearis.
-This tree grows in South Africa, where rooibos tea is the national drink.
+Rooibos is a fragrant, caffeine-free tea made from the leaves and stems of a shrub called Aspalathus linearis.
+It's the national drink of South Africa.

 Rooibos contains chemicals that might protect the heart and might also prevent age-related changes in the brain.